wp-plugins/elastic-theme-editor/readme.txt

 = How do I remove a theme? =

-1. On the 'Themes' page, click the 'Delete' link next to your theme.
+* On the 'Themes' page, click the 'Delete' link next to your theme.

 == Changelog ==
+= 0.0.2.5 =
+* PHP4 bugs fixed
+* Load theme bug fixed

 = 0.0.2.4 =
 * Typography loads from saved themes.